 These various situations may leave you wondering if homeowner’s insurance covers pipes that burst or water damage from a broken pipe.
 Typically, homeowner’s insurance does cover water damage from burst pipes.
 However, this will always depend on your specific insurance policy and the exact scenario with the broken or burst pipe.
 Generally, the water damage caused by a pipe must be sudden and accidental for coverage to apply.
 So, a burst pipe would usually be covered, but a slow leaking pipe that went unnoticed may not be covered.

-If you need help figuring out coverage for your exact situation with water damage from a leak, broken pipe, or a pipe that burst, a licensed public insurance adjuster can evaluate your policy language and claim to provide industry expertise for your specific insurance claim.
+If you need help figuring out coverage for your exact situation with water damage from a leak, broken pipe, or a pipe that burst, a licensed public insurance adjuster can evaluate your policy language and claim situation to provide industry expertise for your specific insurance claim.

 Whatever type of burst pipe problem you are dealing with, these tips for filing a burst pipe claim should help: